microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 Of note:

 - Scalar values are represented by tree nodes and consequently have a durable identity.
-- The 'visible' field is a sequence, even though it is constrained by schema to only contain a single boolean value.
+- The 'visible' field is a sequence, even though it is constrained by schema to only contain a single value.
-- The 'text' field leverages it's implicit sequence to represent the letters of "cat" as individual nodes, allowing the text to be collaboratively edited in the same way as array.
+- The 'text' field leverages its implicit sequence to represent the letters of "cat" as individual nodes, allowing the text to be collaboratively edited in the same way as array.
-- Unlike the 'text' field, an explicit tree node is used to represent the JavaScript array object.
+- The 'dashStyle' field points to an extra node that represents the array object, which in turn contains the array items.

 # Appendix A: Notes